 As you may have noticed, the term “addict” has not been used in this article.
-While it may come off as mere semantics, the terms that are used to describe a negative situation are very important.
-Referring to yourself as an addict is different than considering the addiction to be something that is outside of your true, desired, nature.
-Calling the addiction for what it is – an outside intruder on your quest for living your best life – empowers you to take the steps necessary to rid yourself of the unwelcome addition.
+While it may come off as mere semantics, the terms used to describe a negative situation are very important.
+Referring to yourself as an addict is different than considering the addiction to be something that is outside of your true, desired nature.
+Calling the addiction for what it is – an outside intruder on your quest for living your best life – empowers you to take the steps necessary to rid yourself of the unwelcome addiction.

 Just like with other addictions, recovery from a gambling addiction requires dedication to the idea that gambling is no longer an option.
 Cravings for the high that was once experienced will resurface, and the person in recovery will need to learn to take charge of the thoughts and actions which follow.
 Focusing on the future while remembering the devastation of the past will be a necessary task, along with finding new and healthier substitutions for the activity of gambling.

-Getting ourselves out of a mess doesn’t do much good unless we also learn what got us into the mess, in the first place.
+Getting ourselves out of a mess doesn’t do much good unless we also learn what got us into the mess in the first place.
 Whether the gambling addiction started as an escape from boredom or a lack of plans for a financial future, getting to the root of that issue will be imperative for avoiding similar mistakes.
-Work with a counselor to determine what changes need to be implemented in your life, going forward, to empower you to avoid falling into another addiction trap.
+Work with a counselor to determine what changes need to be implemented in your life in the future to empower you to avoid falling into another addiction trap.

 Now that you understand the stages of gambling addiction, you can work toward overcoming the addiction.
-It will probably require the support of your friends and family as well as a professional.
+It will probably require the support of your friends and family and a professional’s support.